SerWalid/Beemo/README.md

 - [Contact Information](#contact-information)

 ## Installation
-To get started with the **BMO** website locally, follow these steps:
+To get started with the **Beemo** website locally, follow these steps:

 1. **Clone the Repository:**
    ```bash